Production technology person showing automation manufacturing process

 Working with your suppliers

 Contact your suppliers and determine how you can work with them to reduce the upfront requirements on these payments without jeopardizing or losing those relationships.
-This can help decrease the strain on your cash flow and give you more money to put toward paying your debts and meeting your debt service coverage ratios.
+This can help decrease the strain on your cashflow and give you more money to put toward paying your debts and meeting your debt service coverage ratios.

-Assessing your assets and products
+Optimize your assets

-Review the machinery and product lines within your business to identify which ones are the most profitable — and which ones are not returning a profit.
-There may be some machines that you are not using at full capacity, or some product lines that are not breaking even.
+Review the machinery and product lines within your business to identify which ones are the most profitable and which ones are not returning a profit.
+There may be some machines that you are not using at full capacity or some product lines that are not breaking even.
+Divesting, downsizing, or temporarily closing those assets and product lines can help reduce your operating costs and boost your EBITDA.

 How can you make the right decisions for your business?